 The deadly properties of hemlock have been known for centuries.
 Socrates is the most famous victim of these properties; he was forced to drink a toxic potion made from hemlock in 329 B.C.
 Native Americans also used the juice of the hemlock plant to poison the tips of their arrows.

 In the past, the roots of poison hemlock have been mistaken for wild parsnips and eaten by people.
 A Tacoma, Washington, woman apparently put hemlock in a salad she ate and died.
-Stories abound regarding children making whistles or snorkels from the hollow stems of these plants and becoming ill and succumbing to the toxic alkaloids present in all parts of the plant.
+Stories abound regarding pets dying from encounters with it in fields, or children making whistles or snorkels from the hollow stems of these plants and becoming ill and succumbing to the toxic alkaloids present in all parts of the plant.

 Let's look at the differences between these deadly plants and include some strategies for eliminating them from your property.